codefresh-io/docs.codefresh.io/_docs/integrations/datadog.md

 * An API token from your Datadog account
 * To define the settings in Codefresh

-> Note: This integration is available for Enterprise customers.
-Please reach out to Support if you’re interested in enabling Datadog for your account.
+> Note: Please reach out to Support if you’re interested in enabling Datadog for your account.

 ## Get API token from Datadog account
 If you already have a Datadog account, you can copy the API key if you have one, or generate a new API key.